A lawyer can file a motion to reduce an excessive bond.

 “When can a lawyer file a Motion for Reduction in Bond?”

-A lawyer can file a Motion to Reduce Bond anytime, including before you go to court.
+A lawyer can file a Motion to Reduce Bond anytime.
 A defendant can file a Motion to Reduce Bond in a felony and a misdemeanor case.
-The process for filing a motion can vary drastically from court to court, but an astute and experienced defense lawyer will find a way to file the motion and give the client the best chance of winning.
+The filing process can vary drastically from court to court, but an astute and experienced defense lawyer will find a way to file the motion and give the client the best chance of winning.

 Bond Reductions in Federal Court